 InSight has a strong, statistically significant correlation with the SBAC, and both assessments have similar expectations for grade-level performance.
 In other words, a student who scores at or above grade level in overall silent reading proficiency on InSight is likely to meet or exceed the SBAC standard.
 By administering a 30-minute* InSight benchmark before the SBAC, educators can have a reasonable sense of how their students will perform on the higher-stakes assessment.

-In addition, educators who have their students use Reading Plus regularly are more likely to see improvement in their students SBAC scores.
-Readers who struggle the most, and are classified in the lowest SBAC achievement level, are more likely to to advance to a higher level if they routinely use Reading Plus.
-Other Reading Plus students who are somewhat below standard on the SBAC are more likely to advance to meeting the standard as compared to their classmates who do not engage in the program.
+In addition, educators who have their students use Reading Plus regularly are more likely to see improvement in their student’s SBAC scores.
+Readers who struggle the most, and are classified in the lowest SBAC achievement level, are more likely to advance to a higher level if they routinely use Reading Plus.
+Other Reading Plus students who are somewhat below standard on the SBAC are more likely to advance to meet the standard as compared to their classmates who do not engage in the program.
 Just as important, students who continue to practice using Reading Plus are less likely to drop to a lower SBAC achievement level as grade-level expectations increase.

 To read more about the effectiveness of Reading Plus on student SBAC achievement, we are pleased to offer a free copy of our publication “Reading Plus Impact on Student Achievement “ that addresses SBAC.
 It includes two research briefs that provide complete, detailed information.